 Professional starts at $99/month.
 Enterprise is available with custom pricing for advanced governance, analytics, and support.

-Among content distribution services, Mailchimp is the go‑to for getting newsletters, promos, and lifecycle messaging in front of your audience—reliably.
-It pairs best‑in‑class deliverability with automation and optimization, so your content doesn’t just send; it performs.
+Among content distribution services, Mailchimp is the go‑to for getting newsletters, promos, and lifecycle messaging in front of your audience, reliably.
+It pairs best‑in‑class deliverability with automation and optimization, so your content doesn't just send; it performs.

 Mailchimp helps you design and distribute emails and SMS, then orchestrate multi‑step journeys like nurtures, cart recovery, and re‑engagement.
 Its Content Optimizer grades copy against millions of high‑performing campaigns, while AI‑powered subject line scoring and send‑time calibration lift opens and clicks.

-Great fit for SMBs and growth teams moving from “one‑off newsletter” to automated lifecycle programs across email and SMS.
+Great fit for SMBs and growth teams moving from "one‑off newsletter" to automated lifecycle programs across email and SMS.
 E‑commerce and SaaS teams benefit from quick setup, strong deliverability, and tools that improve results without heavy technical lift.
+If you're hunting for affordable content distribution platforms with lead capture, Mailchimp's built-in landing pages and signup forms make it easy to grow your list and distribute content to new subscribers automatically.

 Primarily owned channels: email and SMS, plus support for physical postcards when you need a tangible follow‑up to digital campaigns.